 To increase traveller security it is important that all passengers leaving Australia are screened at the screening point prior to boarding.

-- You will be asked to walk through a metal detector.
-You may be asked to remove your shoes, your belt or other metal objects such as piercings that may cause an alarm to sound.
+- You will be asked to walk through a metal detector or a body scanner.
+You may be asked to remove your shoes, your coat/jacket, your belt or other objects that may cause an alarm.

-- If the metal detector alarm sounds, you will be asked by the screening officer to remove any metal objects and place them on the trays provided.
-You will then be asked to walk through the metal detector a second time.
+- If the metal detector or body scanner alarms, you will be asked by the screening officer to remove any further objects and place them on the trays provided.
+You will then be asked to walk through the device a second time.

-- If the metal detector sounds again, you might also be asked to take part in a frisk (pat down) search.
+- If the metal detector or body scanner alarms again, you will be asked to take part in a frisk (pat down) search.
 You can ask for that screening to take place in a private room.
 Please talk to the screening officers to make these arrangements.

 If you refuse to be screened, you will not be allowed to pass through the security screening point or to board your flight.